 My application was refused – what happens next?

 If your visa application is refused you will receive a Refusal Notice, explaining the reasons why.
-Please send a scanned copy of the Refusal Notice to studentimmigration@hope.ac.uk.
+Please upload a scanned copy of the Refusal Notice to CAS Shield, or email it to studentimmigration@hope.ac.uk.
 We will assess the refusal of your visa application and advise you further.
 Please note, a CAS can only be used once; if your visa application is refused you cannot use the same to make a new application.
 Please see our Visa Errors page, and you can also refer to UKCISA for further guidance.

 If you are already in the UK, you may be able to make a Student route application if you have a visa that allows you to extend, or switch into the Student route.
 You can find further guidance on whether you are eligible to apply in the UK on the UKCISA website.